spdygroup/website/readme.md

 **Remember —** Make sure the changes you are making meet the SPDY policies on written voice and visual style.
 If they don’t, I think you know the answer.

 ## How does this website work?
 Good question!
-The website is hosted on GitHub Pages to aid simple collaboration and modification.
+The website's files are hosted on GitHub to aid simple collaboration and modification, which is then linked to a SPDY server which hosts the production site.
 The site is majority HTML and was built with Bootstrap.

 ## There is an issue on your website
 We try to ensure that our services are as issue-free as possible, however everyone makes mistakes.
 Please [create an issue](https://github.com/spdygroup/website/issues) on this repository and we’ll fix it.
 You can also send information about issues and other feedback via email to [feedback@spdygroup.com](mailto:feedback@spdygroup.com).